dotnet/docs/docs/architecture/distributed-cloud-native-apps-containers/deploying-distributed-apps/how-deployment-affects-your-architecture.md

 ---
-title: How deployment effects your architecture and vice versa
+title: How deployment affects your architecture and vice versa
-description: Architecture for Distributed Cloud-Native Apps with .NET Aspire & Containers | How deployment effects your architecture and vice versa
+description: Architecture for Distributed Cloud-Native Apps with .NET Aspire & Containers | How deployment affects your architecture and vice versa
 author:
 ms.date: 06/12/2024
 ---

-# How deployment effects your architecture and vice versa
+# How deployment affects your architecture and vice versa

 [!INCLUDE [download-alert](../includes/download-alert.md)]